News

 Living Matter group picture

 We are a group of physicists, biologists, engineers, and chemists working with big questions at the interface between physics and biology.
-We develop our own experimental and analytical tools to probe the dynamics and flow in soft, living, and fluid materials.
+We develop our own experimental and analytical tools to probe the dynamics and flow in a wide range of soft, living, and fluid materials.

 Department of Applied Physics